petelomax/Phix/readme.txt

 If using the windows installer, it should create pw.exe automatically for you.

-However, you must manually inspect/run ppw.bat if extracting files by hand - it is currently just 3 lines and the last line (p -c pgui) is technically optional.
+However, you must manually inspect/run ppw.bat if extracting files by hand - it is currently just 3 lines and the last line (p -c pdemo) is technically optional.

-As long as p.exe has not been modified/rebuilt, the resulting new pw.exe file file this creates can be considered "original" as well.

 If you run "p -c p", to recompile the compiler from the supplied sources, then it will create both a new p.exe and a new pw.exe, again automatically for you.

-Note that you should not attempt to redistribute p.exe or pw.exe, unless they are unaltered originals, pre "p -cp".
-If you want to share your modifications to the compiler, ship the modified sources, the original p.exe, and instruct them to "p -c p", or better yet use the phixzip.bat method provided, or some variation on that[1], which runs ppw.bat as part of installation.

-[1] A reasonable approach is to install to Program Files\Phix99 by default, so someone can try your mods without clobbering their "real" installation.
-Of course you probably want to modify phix7zip.lst to include the original unmodified p.exe that you have carefully save somewhere (or re-extracted from phix.exe). [update: I think I now have "original.exe" to cover this.]
-[2] This may change if I ever finish pgui.exw.

 Please note the following entries are probably more for my benefit than yours, and contain some references to the low level back end which you may not find